 The Alfred Dunhill Championship enthrals world golf as one of the most unique tournaments on the Sunshine Tour and DP World Tour when it is played at the magnificent Leopard Creek Country Club.

 The incredible setting of the golf course on the banks of the Crocodile River and overlooking the Kruger National Park, one of the world’s most iconic game reserves, makes the Alfred Dunhill Championship one of the flagship events on both Tours and a favourite of the world’s leading professionals.

 The championship will abide by all South African government health protocols concerning COVID-19 and comply with any future government announcements concerning this.

 Leopard Creek, Malelane, Mpumalanga, South Africa

-The Alfred Dunhill Championship will be an official co-sanctioned Order of Merit event on the European Tour and Sunshine Tour.
+The Alfred Dunhill Championship will be an official co-sanctioned Order of Merit event on the DP World Tour and Sunshine Tour.